epyis-scripts/epyi_crewsystem/README.md

 -- GET SELF POWER DATAS IN CLIENT SIDE local selfPower = LocalPlayer.state["epyi_crewsystem:selfPower"] -- selfPower will be the actual power level of the client local selfMaxPower = LocalPlayer.state["epyi_crewsystem:selfMaxPower"] -- selfMaxPower will be the actuel max power of the client

+-- GET CREWS INFORMATIONS IN CLIENT AND SERVER SIDE local crewsInfos = GlobalState["epyi_crewsystem:crewInfos"] -- Return a table with all crews informations
 ```

 ## 💾 Dependencies